Upper Beeding: Summers Deane

 There are two parts to Summers Deane, the Upper and the Lower.
 The Upper is just south of Truleigh Hill farm.
 Like Bushy Bottom its west slope is still a site of recovery too being surrounded for decades by arable cultivation.
 It has a slightly less chalky soil chemistry, and has lesser stitchwort, sorrel, and gorse as well as more chalk-loving restharrow, quaking grass, bladder campion and thyme.
 The east slope is small and has five orchid species, lots of colourful wild flowers and butterflies, interesting fungi and bushy bits for the birds.

 This site lies just north of the spot where Summersdeane farmstead stood until the Canadian artillery flattened it during the Second World War.
 It was an old farmstead, going right back to the 13th century or before.
 In 1840 it was a daughter farm of Horton Farm to the north west, over the far side of Tottington Mount.
 The farmstead's grove of beech trees survives.
 That same fence line is an old manorial boundary, and further southwards, just over the hill crest, it crosses over two prehistoric round barrows.
 Boundaries were often marked by barrows on the Downs, and the same boundary is marked by a further (largely ploughed out) barrow when it swings across to the top of Tenant Hill on the other side of Summers Deane.
 Upper Summersdeane's east slope has the rare bastard toadflax, carline thistle and horseshoe vetch.
 Lurid Bolete is present, attracted by the rockrose which it mutually depends upon, and there is mosaic puffball, persistent waxcap and little bluey-black pinkgills.

-The Lower Summers Deane's west slope. is rather scruffy, gorsey slope has lots of red-purple betony, yellow rattle, rampion, ragwort, red clover and hairy violet.
-The neighbouring Freshcombe/Thundersbarrow slopes to the west are in the Southwick parish but are a very special remote place with much wildlife and summer flowers.
+The Lower Summers Deane's west slope is a scruffy, gorsey slope with red-purple betony, yellow rattle, rampion, ragwort, red clover and hairy violet.
+The neighbouring Freshcombe/Thundersbarrow slopes to the west are in the Southwick parish.